PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario6-AutomML-BatchInf.md

 # Scenario 6 - Model was build using studio Automated ML and it needs to be deployed as a batch inference in another environment

+## Before you start
+This tutorial will only show how to deploy a batch inference in another environment using Azure ML Studio as the deployment tool.
+Some of these tasks can also be done using Azure DevOps <-> Azure ML Studio existing partnership.
+Once you have all the necessary code / configuration files, instead of executing those directly in Azure ML Studio, you can use Azure DevOps pipelines.
+More details can be seen [here](../Documents/Scenario3-Notebook-RealTimeInf.md#MLOpsTrainandDeploy).

+## Introduction
 In this scenario, this tutorial will demonstrate how to deploy the best model defined within the Azure Studio Automated ML run as a batch inference.
 But with the caveat that the deployment will be done in a different environment than the one where the Automated ML run took place.

 The life cycle defined in this tutorial to suppport this solution is based on the following flow: